JoeGit42/simple-calendar/README.md

 * ST = Sachsen-Anhalt
 * SH = Schleswig-Holstein
 * TH = Thüringen

-* US = USA (att: special handling, calender get's US style, and holidays are not supported)
+* US = USA (att: special handling, calender get's US style, only public holidays are not supported)
+* ??   any code, which is supported by https://date.nager.at/Home/Countries

-* FA = Persian/Farsi calendar (att: special handling, calender get's persian style, weeknumbers and holidays are not supported)
+* FA = Persian/Farsi calendar (att: special handling, calender get's persian style, weeknumbers are not supported)
+       - this code can be extend by country codes (e.g. FA-EG for Egypt)

 #### 3rd, 4th parameter (used for 2nd sheet in medium widget)
 e.g. 0,he,1,he